tommcglone1/EventTrackerProject/README.md

 ## Description

 Card collect is an application that allows for the tracking of a collection of sports cards.
-Although it is currently only being used to track my baseball card collection, the main database tables, entities, repositories, services, and controllers are general enough that this application could later be used to track any sports card collection with small adjustments to the URI mapping in the CardController.
+Although it is currently only being used to track my baseball card collection, the main database tables, entities, repositories, services, and controllers are general enough that this application could later be used to track any sports card collection with small adjustments to the package names.
 This application currently utilizes REST, Spring Data JPA, and MySQL workbench to form the connection from the MySQL database through Spring Tool Suite Java-coded entities which are then deployed into the AWS cloud with an EC2 instance.

 ## Database Schema